Search

 The main attraction in Cameron Highlands is its tea plantations!
 Most of these plantations are still operated by English families.
 In fact, the tea plantations began when Malaysia was still a colony of the United Kingdom.

-At the BOH tea plantations, we had some time to explore the grounds and also to enjoy the café (which sells everything from snacks to full meals) with panoramic views over the plantations!
+At the BOH tea plantations, we had some time to explore the grounds.
+We also enjoyed the café (which sells everything from snacks to full meals) with panoramic views over the plantations!

 The tour lasted all morning and included pick up and drop off at the accommodation.
 The tour includes a guide and we rode the entire time in a jeep.
 Plus, it was quite a small tour, with just 8 people.